Education in Thailand is in serious trouble

-I taught in the Thai education system for more than four years and during this time learned quickly how bad the education system in Thailand really has become.
+I taught in the Thai education system for more than five years and, during this time, learned quickly how bad the education system in Thailand really has become.

 I taught in a private bi-lingual school, so had far less problems than exist in government schools.
 Even here though, the school falls under Ministry of Education bureaucracy, which is one of the most ridiculously inept in the world.